QuantEcon/lecture-python-intro/lectures/inflation_history.md

 We say "most years" because there were temporary lapses from the gold or silver standard.

-By staring at the graph carefully, you might be able to guess when these temporary lapses occurred, because they were also times during which price levels temporarily rose markedly:
+By staring at {numref}`lrpl` carefully, you might be able to guess when these temporary lapses occurred, because they were also times during which price levels temporarily rose markedly:

 * 1791-1797 in France (French Revolution)
 * 1776-1790 in the US (War for Independence from Great Britain)